RPallas92/ArchitectureKit/README.md

 This architectural approach, fits on the View layer of Clean Architecture.
 It is an alternative to Model-View-Presenter or Model-View-ViewModel, and it is strongly inspired by Redux.

 The idea is to constrain the changes to view state in order to enforce correctness.
-Changes to state are explicity documented by Events and a reducer (pure) function.
-This approach also allows testing presentation logic with easy (it also includes a mechanism to inject dependencies, such views, API Clients, etc.)
+Changes to state are explicity documented by Events and by a pure reducer function.
+This approach also allows testing presentation logic with ease (it also includes a mechanism to inject dependencies, such views, API Clients, etc.)

 ## Installation
 ArchitectureKit only contains FunctionalKit dependency